A song of Changgan I by Cui Hao

 Interpretation:

-The first two lines: May I ask where your home is, Brother?
-My home is living in Hengtang, Jiankang.
+May I ask where your home is, good sir?
+My family lives in Hengtang by the water.

 Poem translator: